iason57/Tik-Tok/README.md

 2. Make other methods and see how we can do that with the Consumer objects in the List and not randomly
 3. Make publisher exactly like broker
-4. Make hashtags and values, subscribe
+4. Make hashtags and values, subscribe --> sto kanali
-5. Make classes of video_file, etc
-6. Stop threads ?
+5. Stop threads ?
 Consumer continues to run and doesn't stop

 ## broker hashing - even workload
 * hash(port+ip) : ip dottes replaced with ""